charmed-kubernetes/kubernetes-docs/pages/k8s/install-local.md

       ```
  1. The init script itself can vary depending on the version of LXD.
 The important configuration options for the installer are:
     - Networking: Do **NOT** enable ipv6 networking on the bridge interface
-    - Storage Pool: It is recommended to use the 'dir' storage type
+    - Storage Pool: Use the 'dir' storage type

   1. You can now proceed using the main installer.
 Follow the [install instructions][quickstart] and choose `localhost`  in the `CHOOSE A CLOUD` step.